rclone/rclone/docs/content/docs.md

 There is no need to set this in normal operation, and doing so will decrease the network transfer efficiency of rclone.

+### --no-traverse ###

+The `--no-traverse` flag controls whether the destination file system is traversed when using the `copy` or `move` commands.
+`--no-traverse` is not compatible with `sync` and will be ignored if you supply it with `sync`.

+If you are only copying a small number of files (or are filtering most of the files) and/or have a large number of files on the destination then `--no-traverse` will stop rclone listing the destination and save time.

+However, if you are copying a large number of files, especially if you are doing a copy where lots of the files under consideration haven't changed and won't need copying then you shouldn't use `--no-traverse`.

+See [rclone copy](/commands/rclone_copy/) for an example of how to use it.

 ### --no-update-modtime ###

 When using this flag, rclone won't update modification times of remote